cloudbread0714/Study.github.io/_tabs/about.md

 ---
-# the default layout is 'page'
+title: About
 icon: fas fa-info-circle
 order: 4
 ---

-Hello.
-I'm Yujin 👋 👋
+Hello!
+I'm Yujin 👋👋
-This blog is a space where I document my learning jorney and development notes.
+This blog is a space where I document my learning journey and development notes.

-- Major : Software
+- **Major**: Software
-- Interests : Networking, Math, Cloud
+- **Interests**: Networking, Math, Cloud
-- Technologies use: Python,C
+- **Technologies I use**: Python, C

-I aim to keep learning and growing consistently though regular updates.
+I aim to keep learning and growing consistently through regular updates.